gizatechxyz/LuminAIR/crates/verifiers/wasm/README.md

 - WASM verification is computationally intensive
 - Consider showing a progress indicator to users
-- For better performance, use the binary API instead of JSON
+- Binary format provides optimal performance

+**Invalid binary data errors:**

+- Ensure binary files are generated using the correct `bincode` serialization
+- Verify file integrity and format
+- Check that proof and settings are compatible versions

 ### Getting Help

 - Check the browser console for detailed error messages
-- Ensure your proof and settings are properly formatted
+- Ensure your binary files are properly formatted
 - Verify that the proof was generated with a compatible version

 ## License